 Celebrities (including Zendaya and Lena Dunham) have stepped up to show a more realistic image of themselves online and in photo shoots, and in doing so they help pull back the curtain on the amount of retouching that goes on in Hollywood and beyond.

 Not sure how to approach this subject with your kid?
 Here are some ideas:

 - Do a reality check.
 Make sure kids know that almost every photo in magazines and advertisements has been altered.
 Show examples of models and celebrities where the before and after examples are starkly different.
 (My Pop Studio is a great site to help kids understand what goes on behind the scenes at magazines and other media outlets.)

 - Play "spot the Photoshop."
 See who can spot the retouching on any ads or photos you come across.
 (Search online for "Photoshop fail" and you'll come across some amazing examples of how poorly the tool can be used.)

 - Ask questions.
-Get kids to think about how images affect viewers (both boys and girls) and how images can distort our ideas about what’s healthy or beautiful.
+Get kids to think about how images affect viewers (both boys and girls) and how images can distort our ideas about what's healthy or beautiful.
 What would your kids say to a friend who felt bad after looking at an unrealistic image?
 How could you encourage them to celebrate their inner qualities?
-What kinds of things besides looking at magazines or celebrity blogs can you do to make you feel good?
+What kinds of things besides looking at magazines or celebrity blogs can you do to make yourself feel good?